 \Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars for graduation in addition to the hours outlined in the above curriculum summary.

-The General Education curriculum consists of a distribution of 43 semester credit hours.
-See General Education Section for details.
+The General Education curriculum consists of a distribution of 39 semester credit hours.
+See General Education Courses section for details.